 Dentists may first notice signs of bulimia nervosa, because repetitive vomiting permanently erodes tooth enamel and discolors teeth.
 Bulimia causes damage to the esophagus, kidneys, stomach, intestines, lung, and heart, too.
 This eating disorder may also disrupt normal bowel function, cause electrolyte imbalances, and pose other serious and life-threatening health conditions.

-Read more about the physical effects of bulimia nervosa here.
+Read more about the physical effects of bulimia here.